 Norwegian elkhounds descend from the Northern spitz family group of dogs throughout Russia and Scandinavia that are 4,000–6,000 years old, making them one of the oldest domesticated breeds in the world.

 These Nordic wonders developed their sense of adventure traveling the open seas and mountainous terrain with fierce Viking warriors.
 Valued companions and guardians, they were also essential for tracking large game such as moose, bear, wolf, and lynx.
-Archaeologists have discovered elkhound remains in their Viking owners’ graves alongside shields and swords, evidence of their important roles in the Scandinavian way of life, according to the American Kennel Club (AKC).
+Archeologists have discovered elkhound remains in their Viking owners' graves alongside shields and swords, evidence of their important roles in the Scandinavian way of life, according to the American Kennel Club (AKC).

 The name Norwegian Elkhound—or "Norsk Elghund"—is a bit of a misnomer, the AKC writes.
 Elk in Norway are technically moose, a different species than American elk.
 In Norwegian, "elg" means "moose" and "hund" means "dog".
 So this is why, and accurately so by proper translation, he's sometimes referred to as the Norwegian moose dog.